Table of Contents

 - This post contains affiliate links.
 Read more here.

 Every dog owner deals with accidents from time to time.
-Whether you’re house-training a new puppy, caring for an elderly dog, or giving a rescue dog a refresher course, learning how to get a stubborn dog pee smell out of the carpet comes with the territory.
+Whether you’re house-training a new puppy, caring for an elderly dog, or giving a rescue dog a refresher course, learning how to get stubborn dog pee smell out of carpets comes with the territory.

-House-training is a necessary rite of passage for both pets and their parents, and so are the smells that come with it.
-Fortunately for you, we’ve compiled some of the best tips and tricks to clean up after your pup and get rid of the pee smell. without worrying about those lingering odors.
+Fortunately for you, we’ve compiled tips and tricks to clean up after your pup and get rid of that lingering pee smell.
 We’ve also put together a list of recommended products to help you keep your home clean and odor-free.

 Here is a simple step-by-step plan of attack: